Yannael/brufence/docker/streaming/README.md

 creates the user under which the container will be run as a guest user.
 The username is 'guest', with password 'guest', and the '-u' parameter sets the linux UID for that user.

-In order to make sharing of folder easier between the container and your host, **make sure this UID matches your user UID on the host**.
+In order to make sharing of folders easier between the container and your host, **make sure this UID matches your user UID on the host**.
 You can see what your host UID is with

 ```
 echo $UID